trevordbunch/cis411_lab0/labreports/LAB_ryandonat.md

 # Step 5: Setup a Continuous Integration configuration
 - What is the .circleci/config.yml doing?

+  .circleci/config.yml is the configuration file which provides an on-demand shell to run whatever is needed.
+This file outlines what the container will look like, and the steps on how it will be built.
+Conceptually, a Docker is a "container" which allows code to be run exactly the same in any enviornment.
+Dockers solve issues of compatability when working on code or project from different places and systems.

 - What do the various sections on the config file do?

+  Line #1 indicates the version of the YAML file being used through a comment, also defined in line 5(In this case, 2.0)

+  Lines #6-16: The jobs level contains a collection of arbitrarily named children. build is the first named child in the jobs collection.
+These lines also defines the docker container, including the version of node.
+Here the repository is defined as the working directory

+  Line #19-25: The steps collection is an ordered list of run directives.
+Each run directive is executed in the order in which it was declared.
+From here the configuration file is running whatever commands are inside.
+The code is checked out, the cache is cleared, dependencies are checked, yarn install is run.

+  Line #37: As commented, there is a test to make sure everything works

+  Credit to https://circleci.com/docs/2.0/config-intro/ for explaining the CircleCI and the config.yml file.

 - When a CI build is successful, what does that philosophically and practically/precisely indicate about the build?

+  When the build is successful, it indicates that the continuous integration (the process of automatically building and testing your software on a regular basis) enviornment is working, and that there is now a docker container which makes packaging software easier.

 - If you were to take the next step and ready this project for Continuous Delivery, what additional changes might you make in this configuration (conceptual, not code)?

 # Step 6: Merging the feature branch